Background to the Shelswell History Festival

 The Oxfordshire Benefice of Shelswell comprises a group of villages north of Bicester in Oxfordshire.
 The villages are Cottisford, Finmere, Fringford, Godington, Hardwick, Hethe, Mixbury, Newton Purcell, Stoke Lyne, Stratton Audley and Tusmore.

-Shelswell Park has been made available for the History Festival by kind permission of the Baroness von Maltzahn and CJ and HP Allen.
+Shelswell Park was made available for the 2017 History Festival by kind permission of the Baroness von Maltzahn and CJ and HP Allen.